Lyons earns first Northern Ireland call-up

 Having picked up just three points from their opening four qualifiers, Northern Ireland resume their bid to reach next summer's Euros with trips to Slovenia on 7 September and Kazakhstan three days later.

-Lyons has not been capped at any level for Northern Ireland but has been rewarded for his impressive start to the Scottish domestic campaign with Kilmarnock.
+Lyons, 26, has not been capped at any level for Northern Ireland but is rewarded for his impressive start to the Scottish domestic campaign with Kilmarnock.

 He scored the winner against Rangers in the opening league match of the season and played in the Viaplay Cup last-16 win over Celtic.